Lillehammer: Media

+The regional newspaper Gudbrandsdølen Dagningen has its editorial office in Lillehammer.

+The main offices of the commercial radio channel P4 Radio Hele Norge is in Lillehammer.

 Transport

 One of the major Norwegian rail lines, the Dovre Line, runs from Hamar to the north through Lillehammer on its way up the Gudbrandsdal valley, to terminate in the city of Trondheim.
 The European route E6 highway also passes through Lillehammer.

 Attractions

 In addition to the Olympic site, Lillehammer offers a number of other tourist attractions: